A computational model of infant sensorimotor exploration in the mobile paradigm: Methods

 \subsubsection{Deviation from baseline activity}

-We incorporated a "deviation from baseline'' module to emulate the fact that, on the one hand, infants presumably act to keep their activity in a restricted range around a certain baseline, but, on the other hand, they also tend to get globally more agitated, with that baseline increasing as the experiment proceeds.
+We incorporated a ``deviation from baseline'' module to emulate the fact that, on the one hand, infants presumably act to keep their activity in a restricted range around a certain baseline, but, on the other hand, they also tend to get globally more agitated, with that baseline increasing as the experiment proceeds.
 Deviation from this baseline is used as another loss that modifies the functioning of the neural network.

 The baseline is defined as four random values between 0 and a maximum value (set at 0.3 at the start), one for each limb, chosen at each simulation step.
 These emulate how each of the infant's four limbs would tend to move naturally in the absence of any sensory stimulation.
 To emulate that infants tend to grow fussier over time, the maximum value is increased by 0.0001 at every simulation step up to 0.454 at the end.
 The deviation from baseline is measured using the mean squared error between the current four baseline values and the current four limb activity values.
-Note that we assume that infants are not only fatigued by moving above their baseline activity but also that they are fatigued by trying to keep still.
+Note that we assume that infants are not only fatigued by moving above their baseline activity but also that they are fatigued by keeping the same posture for a long time resulting in prolonged contraction of the same muscles.